SuXuping/OCR_MLLM_TOY/README.md

 ```
 python cli.py
 ```
-we also provide LLM only infence and multimodal infence in "infence.py".
+We also provide LLM only infence and multimodal infence in "infence.py".
 ```
 python inference.py
 ```